Edgybees lands $5.5 million to save lives with AR drones

 The company does not see itself as a drone-based business, however.

 “We are first and foremost a technology company and intend to foster an ecosystem of application developers who want to bring AR to other verticals,” Kaplan said.
-“This includes multiple commercial and end customers in the defense world, broadcasting, oil and gas, automotive OEMs, and suppliers, as well as gaming studios.”
+“This includes multiple commercial and end customers in the defense world, broadcasting, oil and gas, automotive OEMs and suppliers, as well as gaming studios.”

 The round included Motorola Solutions Venture Capital and Verizon Ventures.
 Venture firms OurCrowd, 8VC, NFX, and Aspect Ventures also participated.
 Edgybees will use the funding to bring its AR technology to new verticals, including defense, smart cities, automotive, and broadcast media.